oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

 The traditional text search operates directly on textual data using lexical and syntactic analysis, vector search represents data as numerical vectors and compares them based on similarity measures.
 Vector search tends to offer more advanced semantic understanding and scalability, making it suitable for a wide range of modern applications.

-The result of the vector search depends on the number dimension in the vector and the embedding model in used.
+The quality of vector a search result tend to depend on the embedding model being used.
+Embedding models with more dimensions tend to provide better quality vectors.

-In order to search the relevant text chunks we have to create a embedding of the user question with the same fromat as the embedding of data stored in database.
+In order to search the relevant text chunks we have to create a vector from the user question.

 **1 - Vectorize the user question.**

-Observe that the question is converted to a vector using the same model as the embedding model for the PDF document.
-We had created embedding using Tinybert model hence we use the same to create embedding of the question.
-We can use VECTOR\_EMBEDDING function to convert text to embedding.
+You need to convert the question/query into a vector.
+You must use the same vector embedding model to create the query vector else the similarity search will not work.
+You must use the VECTOR_EMBEDDING SQL function to create the query vector.

 1. Select the cell and click **Run**.

     ```
-    %sql select to_vector(vector_embedding(tinybert_model USING 'What is the result of the release version ' as data)) as embedding
+    %sql select vector_embedding(tinybert_model USING ‘What is the result of the release version’ as data) as embedding
     ```

 **2 - Perform the vector search on the question using Cosine distance function.**